 A4P Guest: And I also heard you saying, I guess you were quoting another Bible verse, that adultery is a ground for divorce, am I right?

-A4P: Yes, I was quoting a Bible verse, saying adultery is one of the biblical grounds for divorce (the other grounds are abandonment, when the unbelieving spouse leaves and the hardening of the heart, which is also often the culprit for divorce in almost all cases – 1 Corinthians 7; Matthew 19).
+A4P: Yes, I was quoting a Bible verse, saying adultery is one of the biblical grounds for divorce (the other grounds are abandonment, when the unbelieving spouse leaves and the hardening of the heart, which is also often the culprit for most divorce cases – 1 Corinthians 7; Matthew 19).

 A4P Guest: Okay, so, I found my husband viewing porn multiple times; he is looking, lusting and committing adultery with all these women he’s watching on screen; and he is not willing to seek help to stop this.
 He always says, “I will stop,” but within a month or two, I find porn on his phone or laptop or I find him in the basement in the middle of the night viewing porn on TV.
 Now he locks his phone and laptop with a password.
 Don’t I have a biblical ground for divorce here since he is committing adultery with multiple women?

-I understand the pain you are going through because of this issue; I can only imagine the shame and guilt feelings you carry with yourself and I don’t want to underestimate that.
+I understand the pain you are going through because of this issue; I can only imagine the shame, guilt and feeling of rejection that you carry with yourself and I don’t want to underestimate that.
 And yes, you might rightfully be very emotional and angry at this point; I understand that too.
 But porn addiction is not the same as a man having the actual sexual/physical relationship with a woman.